Oracle Fusion Applications 11G: The new ERP era begins!

 - There are going to be confusion around the Administrators (DBAs) who will master the product technically.
 How these DBAs be referred to?
 Oracle Apps DBAs is used already and a Fusion DBA isn’t really an option either.
 I predict that many recruiters will be confused.
 They are having huge problems with the existing list of professions.
 Case in point, I just saw a real advertisement looking for Oracle R13 DBA position recently – really?;)

 - Other bit is how to reference the product in Social Media?!
 Just at the time of writing I got a re-tweet from @debralilley – “RT @dbmoore: … Oracle Fusion Apps move toward … ” MAN (Sorry Debra!
 You are definitely the Superwoman) You are kidding me!
 “Oracle Fusion Apps” is (17 characters) = long name.
 It is way too long for 140 char limit.
 I will by a beer for anyone who can propose a good short abbreviation for “Oracle Fusion Applications”.
 Please do not hesitate to leave your suggestions for a short name best used on Twitter in this post’s comments below.

-9 comments on “Oracle Fusion Applications 11G: The new ERP era begins!”
+9 Responses to “Oracle Fusion Applications 11G: The new ERP era begins!”

 Leave a Reply